 Important: You don’t need to have iNLP Center training to become a certified coach or to benefit from these resources, but of course, we highly recommend it!

 There are people for whom becoming a life coach is an ideal career choice.
 Many life coach candidates, however, miss the opportunity to follow their passion due to bad advice, often published by life coach training centers and marketing gurus whose sole interest is to sell their own product.

 It’s time for a real guide that shows you, step-by-step, how to become a life coach.
 And we won’t waste your time with unrealistic expectations.

-If you are serious about becoming a professional life coach, you will be encouraged by what you read here.
+If you are serious about becoming a professional life coach because you really enjoy helping people, you will be encouraged by what you read here.
 We’ve outlined the process very clearly in order to help you safely and sanely make the transition into your new coaching business.
 We also recommend taking the Life Coach Aptitude Test so you can discover which skill sets to focus on in your life coach training.

 My only goal in presenting this information is to provide an unbiased, step-by-step tutorial for anyone who wants to learn how to become a life coach.
 The industry needs it.
 Too many people fail due to having false information.

 If you’re ready to dive in, let’s go!
-Knowing how to become a life coach means understanding 10 key steps.
+Knowing how to become a certified coach means understanding 10 key steps.

 Becoming a life coach is a career decision and should not be taken lightly.
 Below is a summary of the steps involved.
 We’ll expand on each step further into the article.